Volunteers

 Confirms receipt of donations (digital & other), updates spreadsheet/database with details.

-Silent Auction & Raffle Certificates, Tanja Fischer
+Silent Auction & Raffle Certificates, one open

 Produces promotional display flyers and certificates as needed for each auction item.